sasanarakkha/study-tools/patimokkha-word-by-word.md

 This is the Word By Word analysis of the [Dvemātikāpāḷi Chaṭṭha Saṅgāyana edition](https://www.digitalpalireader.online/_dprhtml/index.html?loc=v.6.0.x.x.x.x.t) version of the Pātimokkha

 This is a work in progress.
-Not all Pātimokkha rules covered yet, by every week covering few rules.
-So far covered up to PA 48.
+Not all Pātimokkha rules have been covered yet, every update new rules are added.
+So far the pack has coverage until PA 77.

-This work recommended to study together with the [Bhikkhu Vibhaṅga](https://suttacentral.net/pitaka/vinaya/pli-tv-vi/pli-tv-bu-vb) and The Bhikkhu Patimokkha - Word by Word Translation by Bhikkhu Ñāṇatusita.
+It is recommended to study this pack together with the [Bhikkhu Vibhaṅga](https://suttacentral.net/pitaka/vinaya/pli-tv-vi/pli-tv-bu-vb) and The Bhikkhu Patimokkha - Word by Word Translation by Bhikkhu Ñāṇatusita.

-You can download ODS file of analysis [here](https://github.com/cjtoolseram/patimokkha_dict/raw/main/original_sources/P%C4%81timokkha%20Word%20by%20Word.ods)
+You can download the .ods-file of analysis [here](https://github.com/cjtoolseram/patimokkha_dict/raw/main/original_sources/P%C4%81timokkha%20Word%20by%20Word.ods)

 It is available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLSdG6zKDtlwibtrX-cbKVn4WmIs8miH4VnuJvb7f94plCDKJyA/viewform), thanks to Venerable Bodhirasa.